 - ½ teaspoon ground black pepper

 - Set Instant Pot to the SAUTÉ setting.
 Add the olive oil and allow to heat for 1 minute.
 Add the onion and cook, stirring occasionally, until softened, about 5 minutes.
 Stir in the garlic, oregano and thyme, and cook for 1 minute.

 - Add the frozen mix vegetables, frozen green beans, petite diced tomatoes, vegetable broth, salt and pepper, and stir to combine.

-- Put the lid on the Instant Pot, close the steam vent and set to HIGH pressure using the manual setting.
-Decrease the time to 4 minutes.
+- Put the lid on the Instant Pot, close the steam vent and set to HIGH pressure using the MANUAL or PRESSURE COOK setting (depending on the Instant Pot you have).
+Set the time to 4 minutes.